statgen/fivex/README.md

 The following command will start a basic flask app server that reloads whenever code is changed:
 `$ ./run-development.sh`

+Flask powers the backend.
+The frontend uses Vue.js, and you will need to start the Vue CLI development server in order to make UI changes.
+This will cause your HTML to continuously rebuild, making it easier to modify the code for your site:
+`$ npm run serve`

-Then follow the instructions printed to the console to visit the app in your web browser.
+Then follow the instructions printed to the vue-server console, to visit the app in your web browser.

-In a separate terminal, you will also want to run `vue serve` to build front-end assets

 ### Additional production options
 You may configure Sentry error monitoring by setting the config option `SENTRY_DSN` in your `.env` file.